stormpath/stormpath-sdk-ios/README.md

 # License

 This project is open-source via [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).
-See LICENSE file for details.
+See the LICENSE file for details.